Which Is Better - A Master's or A Postgraduate Diploma

 A master’s degree is a postgraduate qualification that you study after completing a bachelor’s degree.
 It allows you to specialise in a specific field, gain advanced knowledge, and develop strong analytical and research skills.

-You can usually pursue a master’s degree once you have finished your bachelor’s and meet the university’s entry requirements, such as minimum marks, relevant background, and sometimes work experience or entrance tests.
+You can usually pursue a master’s degree once you have finished your bachelor’s and meet the university’s entry requirements.
+Minimum marks, relevant background, and sometimes work experience or entrance tests are usually needed to enter a university.
 People either study it immediately after graduation or after gaining some work experience.

 If you have completed a master’s degree, it means you hold a higher qualification than a bachelor’s degree.
 This can improve your career prospects, make you more competitive for specialised or senior roles, and may also open doors to further study, such as a Doctorate.